Cyberpunk 2077 is disappointing

 Now for the bad.
-Firstly, the difficulty level implementation makes enemies really bad bullet sponges rather than increasing the number of enemies.
-I've noticed people on Reddit using 'it's an RPG' as an excuse, but that's rubbish.
-There's no sense of realism when it takes several clips of ammo or multiple headshots to kill someone.
-Enemies sometimes fall over but still have health and start getting back up after you've shot them half a dozen times.
+Firstly, the difficulty level implementation makes enemies really bad bullet sponges.
+Instead, it should increase the number of enemies.
+I’ve noticed people on Reddit using ‘it’s an RPG’ as an excuse, but that’s rubbish.
+There’s no sense of realism when it takes several clips of ammo or multiple headshots to kill someone.
+Enemies sometimes fall over but still have health and start getting back up after you’ve shot them half a dozen times.
 It reminds me of The Division.
-I've turned down my difficulty from Hard in an attempt to make things better.
+I’ve turned down my difficulty from Hard in an attempt to make things better.
 I hope it gets better with improved gear as well.

 Another issue is that the street NPCs are lifeless.
-They're bland, there's no point talking to them, they almost all tell you to 'f*** off', they often get stuck in a crouched position after you start shooting, some are unresponsive to you fighting, they often move weirdly (e.g. sliding), they sometimes repeat the same actions (e.g. a waitress coming over to the same table with a clipboard about 10 times), and you see the same character models.
+They’re bland, there’s no point talking to them, they almost always tell you to ‘f*** off’, they often get stuck in a crouched position after you start shooting, some are unresponsive to you fighting, they move weirdly (e.g. sliding), they sometimes repeat the same actions (e.g. a waitress coming over to the same table with a clipboard about 10 times), and you see the same character models over and over again.
 The NPCs are significantly worse than in some other AAA games like Red Dead Redemption 2, but it makes sense since The Witcher 3 NPCs were also terrible.

 In terms of immersion, as well as the NPCs being poor, there aren’t many buildings you can go into.
 The world looks decent a lot of the time, but it isn’t interactive and feels fake.
 CD Projekt Red made it sound like you could go into loads of buildings to do things, but they’ve just placed vending machines, some noodle stands, and lots of locked doors around the city instead.
 What a missed opportunity.